AliviaK/recipeSharing/reflections.md

 a UserDao, a SessionFactoryProvider, and a hibernate.cfg.xml file.
 I then created the recipesAmongFriends database and its first table, the User table.
 I annotated the User class to connect to the User table in the database, and borrowing the jsps and SearchUser class from the user search assignment I conducted a successful search of the fake data I plugged into my table, and confirmed that the dao is working properly.
+I finished the week with creating a test database so that I was no longer messing with the data in my regular schema.
+I achieved full CRUD coverage.